Links on Android Authority may earn us a commission. Learn more.

-Update, February 24 2021 (4:30AM ET): We’ve updated our article to include repair costs for the Samsung Galaxy Z Fold 2 and the brand-new Huawei Mate X2.
+Update, August 20, 2021 (4:57AM ET): We’ve updated our article to include repair costs for the Samsung Galaxy Z Fold 3 and the Galaxy Z Flip 3.
 You can scroll down to view these details and information on repairs for other foldable phones.

 2019 marked the debut of foldable smartphones, after years of rumors and speculation.
 Since then, we’ve seen Samsung, Huawei, and Motorola all launch more foldable devices.

 Samsung Galaxy Z Flip